Advocate

 Final USDA decisions on program cuts, particularly TEFAP entitlement and bonus loads, would create an even wider gap for us to fill.

-• These USDA foods equate to an additional 1.5 million pounds of food distributed annually by Feeding South Dakota.
+• These USDA foods would reduce our food inventory by an additional 1.5 million pounds annually.